AutomationPanda/behavior-driven-python/behave/README.md

 Every feature and scenario is tagged according to coverage area.

 ### Test Execution
-To run all tests from the root directory, run `pipenv run behave`.
+To run all tests from the root directory, run `behave`.
 Use [command line options](http://behave.readthedocs.io/en/latest/behave.html) for filtering and other controls.
 Options may also be put inside the `behave.ini` [configuration file](http://behave.readthedocs.io/en/latest/behave.html#configuration-files).
-Below are some common options (just remember to use `pipenv`):
+Below are some common options:

 ```bash
 # run all tests